Written by Desi Natalia (BNF’s Online Engagement Officer)

 Desi : And finally, please share your thoughts on why is it important to protect gibbons.

 Eka : There are 20 species of gibbons in the world and all of them are endangered; some are critically endangered.
 There are only a few research projects studying them while their populations keep decreasing because of threats like hunting and the illegal pet trade.
-Now, gibbons in Sebangau Forest is facing forest fires.
+Now, gibbons in the Sebangau National Park forest is facing forest fires.
 BNF and partners are working hard to protect this critical habitat home to gibbons and more than 6.000 orangutans.
 Gibbons are umbrella species like orangutans, they help regenerate forests through seed dispersal.
 So, when we protect gibbons, we help protect the forest and vice versa.

 On this International Gibbon Day, we want to thank all scientists and field teams that provide information on gibbons from around the world.
 These researches give us a better understanding on how we can protect and conserve them for the future.